icyphox/site/pages/blog/prosody.md

 ## Closing notes

 That's pretty much all you need for 1-on-1 E2EE chats.
-I don't know much about group chats just yet---trying to create a group in Conversations gives a "No group chat server found".
+I don't know much about group chats just yet -- trying to create a group in Conversations gives a "No group chat server found".
 I will figure it out later.

 Another thing that doesn't work in Conversations is adding an account using an `SRV` record.[^srv] Which kinda sucks, because having a `chat.` subdomain isn't very clean, but whatever.

-Oh, also---you can message me at [icy@chat.icyphox.sh](xmpp:icy@chat.icyphox.sh).
+Oh, also -- you can message me at [icy@chat.icyphox.sh](xmpp:icy@chat.icyphox.sh).

 [^srv]: https://prosody.im/doc/dns